Beauty

 How do you dispose of used razor blades?

 The safest way to dispose of used blades is with a container known as a blade bank.
-The lid features a slot designed for blades, and the container can’t be taken apart, meaning that blades can’t spill out and cut someone.
-Blade banks can usually store around 100 blades.
-Because the container is metal, it can be recycled along with the blades inside.
+The lid features a slot designed to accommodate blades.
+The design is made to prevent blades from spilling out.
+The container is metal and can be recycled along with the blades inside.

 “You can use anything to collect your blades,” says Johnson.
 “But we like [the bank] because you can’t open it, so if you have little ones with curious fingers, they can’t get the blades out.”